luiul/sql-bootcamp/README.md

 returning *
 ```

 **Note**: Be careful when updating records in a table!
-Notice the `wher` clause in the `update` statement.
+Notice the `where` clause in the `update` statement.
 The `where` clause specifies which record(s) should be updated.
 If you omit the `where` clause, all records in the table will be updated!

 ## 10.7.
 DELETE Statement (RECORD)